istio/istio.io/content/docs/setup/kubernetes/additional-setup/mesh-expansion/index.md

     ISTIO_SERVICE_CIDR=10.55.240.0/20
     {{< /text >}}

-1. (Optional)  If the VM only calls services in the mesh, you can skip this step.
+1. If the VM only calls services in the mesh, you can skip this step.
 Otherwise, add the ports the VM exposes to the `cluster.env` file with the following command.
 You can change the ports later if necessary.

     {{< text bash >}}
     $ echo "ISTIO_INBOUND_PORTS=3306,8080" >> cluster.env
     {{< /text >}}

-1. Extract the initial keys for the service account to use on the VMs.
+1. Extract the initial keys the service account needs to use on the VMs.

     {{< text bash >}}
     $ kubectl -n $SERVICE_NAMESPACE get secret istio.default  \